 Tips for using creative asset management software

 Once you find the right creative asset management software, you’ve got a big sandbox to play in.
 So where do you get started?
-Instead of spending time lost in corners that won’t add value, here are some tips on how to use your new software.
+Instead of losing time in corners that don’t add value, here are tips on how to use your new software.

 - Store and organize campaign images, videos, graphic files, 360º photography, and more